plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 ## Life in community

-{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/Sr-tu-nghiem2-edited.jpg", "", "Inter-faith “nun's retreat”, Lower Hamlet, 1995" %}
+{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/Sr-tu-nghiem2-edited.jpg", "", "Inter-faith “nuns retreat”, Lower Hamlet, 1995" %}

 ***Sr. Tu Nghiem*:** It was such an eye-opening experience for me (to live in a Vietnamese community in rural France), coming from Manhattan - a city with big concrete apartment buildings.
 It was a totally different experience, and I appreciated so much the way the Vietnamese mothers and fathers, the children, were happy and harmonious together.